valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 ## Connect to Valkey

-Once Valkey is running, you can test it by running `redis-cli`:
+Once Valkey is running, you can test it by running `valkey-cli`:

 {{< highlight bash  >}}
-redis-cli
+valkey-cli
 {{< / highlight >}}

 This will open the Valkey REPL.
 Try running some commands: